 Bears have long made their home here and in adjacent parts of Lebanon.
 If you encounter a bear, do not run, but alert it to your presence by talking, and back up slowly if possible.
 Avoid coming between a mother and her cubs.
 Dogs should not be permitted to approach a bear.
 Mink Brook neighbors can help bears remain wild and safe by securing garbage and taking in bird feeders while bears are active.
 It is illegal to feed bears, which may include bird feeders left out between April 1 and December 1.
 If bears enter your yard, NH Fish & Game bear experts recommend using loud noises to drive them away, which helps make them uncomfortable near neighborhoods.
 For more tips on being a responsible bear neighbor, visit Something’s Bruin in New Hampshire.

-Mink Brook Nature Preserve offers excellent bird-watching: more than 70 species have been recorded here, making it a favorite birding spot close to town.
+Mink Brook Nature Preserve offers excellent bird-watching: more than 150 species have been recorded here, making it a favorite birding spot close to town.
+Closer to the Connecticut River, in the Town-owned Mink Brook Natural Area, over 130 species have been recorded.
 Some species recorded include Red Crossbill, Hairy Woodpecker, Black-capped Chickadee, White-breasted Nuthatch, Veery, Wood Thrush, Wood Duck, Gray Catbird, Cedar Waxwing, Black-and-white Warbler, Ovenbird, Northern Cardinal, Rose-breasted Grosbeak and American Goldfinch.